 Ultimately, reporting your net farm rental income is essentially the same as reporting any type of rental real estate income on Schedule E, "Supplemental Income and Loss."
 Before you can transfer the amount from Schedule E to Form 1040, you'll have to add any additional "supplemental" income you may have, including income from:

-Your combined supplemental income gets transferred to line 17 of Form 1040.
+Your combined supplemental income gets transferred to Form 1040.
 From there, your net income gets treated as ordinary income for tax purposes.